companieshouse/ami-repository-template/README.md

 ### Ansible

 All Ansible configuration resides in the `./ansible` directory.
-The Ansble configuration will be called during the provisioning step of the Packer build as defined in `./packer/build.pkr.hcl`.
+The Ansible configuration will be called during the provisioning step of the Packer build as defined in `./packer/build.pkr.hcl`.

 This template provides the basic code layout and structure only.